 How to Reheat Indian Fry Bread

-Indian Fry Bread is easy to reheat.
+Fried is easy to reheat.
 Wrap bread in foil and place in oven at 350 degrees for 10-15 minutes or until dough is hot to the touch.
+I do not recommend using the microwave as the bread tends to turn chewy.
+You could also put in an air fryer for 1-2 minutes at 350F degrees to reheat as well.

 Be sure to Follow me on Facebook, Pinterest, Instagram, and YouTube for the Latest Recipes, Tips and Tricks, and creative menu ideas!

 Want more Delicious Savory Recipes like this one?
-Of course you do.
-Check these out!

 - Fiesta Chicken Casserole